AdobeDocs/learning-manager.en/help/migrated/learners/adobe-captivate-prime-app-for-desktop.md

    Title text can only be added as part of a branding video.
 A theme is required before giving a title to the branding video.

 1. Add a presenter name and presenter title to the video if necessary.
 Type a number within the video time range in the Display at playhead field for the presenter name and title to be displayed while playing the video.
 1. Add a branding icon on the left or right side of the video screen if necessary.
-To select a branding icon, click **select **> **browse from system**.
+To select a branding icon, click **select** > **browse from system**.
 1. To preview the video, click the play button in the preview screen.

    ![](assets/branding-options.png)

-## Recording additional clips (all types of video and audio recordings) {#recordingadditionalclipsalltypesofvideoandaudiorecordings}
+### Recording additional clips (all types of video and audio recordings) {#recordingadditionalclipsalltypesofvideoandaudiorecordings}

 Additional audio and video clips can be recorded to an existing video or audio file.

 To start a new recording, click the record additional clip icon.
-The new recording gets inserted at the playhead position in the recording that’s being edited.
+The new recording gets inserted at the playhead position in the recording that's being edited.

-# Publishing a video recording, an audio recording and screenshot {#publishing}
+## Publishing a video recording, an audio recording and screenshot {#publishing}

 Once all changes and edits are made, click **Share** > type or search for a **skill or board **that best relates to the post > **Post.**

 ![](assets/share-after-editing-07.png)

-# Browsing Learning Manager desktop gallery {#browsingcaptivateprimedesktopgallery}
+## Browsing Learning Manager desktop gallery {#browsingcaptivateprimedesktopgallery}

 All recordings and screenshots are saved in Adobe Learning Manager desktop application.
 To browse these files, click **Gallery** from the left navigation panel in the home page.